pablop16n/web-docs-scorer/README.md

 | 0.5 → 0           | 0.5 → 0.3           | 0.67 → 0.4   |
 | 0                  | <0.3                 | <0.4          |

-Note that not only the relative values are adapted (_punctuation_score_, _singular_chars_score_, _numbers_score_): some absolute values do also  need to be more flexible depending on the language.
-For example, punctuation ratios are used to adapt the values of _long_segments_score_, _superlong_segments_score_ and what we called 'short segments' (the length threshold used to ignore short segments when computing some of the scores).
+Note that not only the relative values are adapted (_punctuation_score_, _singular_chars_score_, _numbers_score_): some absolute values do also  need to change depending on the language.
+For example, punctuation ratios are used to adapt the values of _long_segments_score_, _superlong_segments_score_ and what we called '[short segments](#adapting-subscores-to-different-languages)' (the length threshold used to ignore short segments when computing some of the scores).
 For example, in Spanish we use 1000 alphabetic characters as a threshold for _superlong_segments_score_,  with a median of 2.4 in punctuation characters.
 However, in Japanese, with a median of 6.5, 369 characters are enough, according to the inverse cross-multiplication:

 `2.4 * 1000 / 6.5`